Firestorm108/Crucible/journal.md

 <h1> July 31st</h1>

 Today I started off with doing the y axis and adding a bit to the frame.
 Took me a bit and I stayed up pretty late unfortunately.
+I did the belt system for the y axis which I'm still new to.
+Belts are cool but they're really hard to understand for some reason.

 <img width="624" height="610" alt="CleanShot 2025-07-31 at 17 48 08" src="https://github.com/user-attachments/assets/b90b152e-fa91-4b66-a429-76effa619aee" />